 Who We Are

+OKUP is a community based migrant workers’ organization in Bangladesh.
 Believing in that the unity of migrant workers enhances their empowerment and contributes to the protection of their rights and dignity, OKUP came up as a platform of returnee migrant workers in 2004.

 We operate on the principle of human rights first priority, gender justice, child protection, and non-discrimination.
 OKUP is registered with NGO Affairs Bureau, the government of Bangladesh, registration no. 2343 dated 24/04/2008.

 The vision of OKUP is to create enabling environment for migrant workers across borders, and irrespective of gender and legal status.
 We work for promoting informed migration by choice, ending labour trafficking, forced labour and slavery.

 Our priority intervention areas are promoting migration through legal pathways, fair and ethical recruitment, migrants’ access to basic services, access to justice, climate migration, and sustainable reintegration and livelihoods of the migrants and left behind families and protection of migrants’ children.

 - To reduce migration-related risks and vulnerabilities with the focus of labour trafficking through pre-departure interventions

 - To provide direct assistance for social reintegration of the vulnerable migrant through repatriation, family reunification, shelter, health (particularly Sexual and Reproductive Health), Legal and paralegal support and services

 - To espouse sustainable livelihoods and economic reintegration of the returnees and the communities for sustainable development